Mike Hammer (character): Comics

 A short-lived comic strip starring Mike Hammer was distributed by Phoenix Features Syndicate from 1953 to 1954.
 It was entitled From the Files of...
 Mike Hammer and written by Spillane, Ed Robbins and Joe Gill, with art by Ed Robbins.
 Collections of the strip were published in the 1980s.

-In 1956 the Turkish comics artist Oğuz Aral created a parody of Mike Hammer titled Hayk Mammer.
+In 1956, the Turkish comics artist Oğuz Aral created a parody of Mike Hammer titled Hayk Mammer.

 Walt Kelly wrote two parodies of Mike Hammer first published in collections of original work of his Pogo comic strip.
 They were: "The Bloody Drip - by Mucky Spleen" (Uncle Pogo So-so Stories, 1953) and "Gore Blimey - The Bloody Drip Writhes Again " (Pogo Peek-A-Book, 1955).

 In 2013 Hermes Press reprinted the complete "Mike Hammer" comic strip, with a special introduction by Max Collins.

-In 2018, Titan Comics published a four part "Mickey Spillane's Mike Hammer" comic series, written by Max Allan Collins with artwork by Marcelo Salaza and Marcio Freire.
+In 2018, Titan Comics published four parts "Mickey Spillane's Mike Hammer" comic series, written by Max Allan Collins with artwork by Marcelo Salaza and Marcio Freire.
 Later that same year, these four issues were collected as the graphic novel Mickey Spillane's Mike Hammer: The Night I Died.